aster1ya/re.sippy/README.md

 # re.sippy
-An recipe Android app in development for a university assignment.
+A recipe Android app in development for a university assignment.